Christ the Vine (Victor)

 Christ the Vine is an egg tempera painting by Victor.
-Victor was a Cretan painter active during the 1600s.
+Victor was a Cretan painter active during the 17th century.
 The painter traveled all over the Venetian empire.
 He eventually settled in Zakinthos.
 He is one of the most important painters of the 17th century due to the enormous amount of his existing works.
 His catalog of art exceeds over ninety-five paintings.

 Christ the Vine was a popular theme among Cretan painters.
-Angelos Akatontos covered the theme during the early Cretan Renaissance in the 1400s.
+Angelos Akatontos covered the theme during the early Cretan Renaissance in the 15th century.
 Angelo's Christ the Vine is located at the Monastery of the Virgin Hodegetria, Heraklion, Crete.
 Earlier versions of the theme during the Byzantine empire can be linked to the Tree of Jesse.
 Christ the Vine can also be associated with the parable or allegory of the True Vine from John 15:1–17.
 In the story, Jesus refers to his disciples as branches of himself.
 The gospel also consistently metaphorically references fruit.
 The nine original apostles with Paul the Evangelist, Luke the Evangelist and Mark the Evangelist are depicted on a tree.
 Leos Moskos painted a notable version also called Christ the Vine.
 Victor's version is part of the collection of the Hellenic Institute of Venice.